 The District's rate structure for water use is separated into a commodity charge component and a fixed service charge component.
 The commodity charge reflects the cost of providing the District's water supplies while the fixed service charge funds the fixed operational and maintenance expenses of the District.
+Considering the hardship many of the District's customers experienced due to the impacts from COVID-19, the Board elected to defer planned water and sewer rate increases for FY 2020-21.

-For FY 2019-20, the District's water fixed service charge was \$10.35 per month.
+For FY 2020-21, the District's water fixed service charge remained at the FY 2019-20 rate of \$10.35 per month.
 The District has a long history of planning for the inevitable replacement of capital infrastructure and sets monies aside into enhancement and replacement funds for this purpose to avoid large, sudden rate increases in the future.
-In FY 2019-20, the monthly fixed service charge includes a user enhancement and replacement component of \$0.70 and \$2.10, respectively, per month, intended to fund current and future replacement and refurbishment costs that provide reliability and redundancy to the District's infrastructure.
+In FY 2020-21, the monthly fixed service charge included a user enhancement and replacement of \$0.70 and \$2.10, respectively, per month, intended to fund current and future replacement and refurbishment costs that provide reliability and redundancy to the District's infrastructure.

 The District has a four-tiered rate structure that promotes water use efficiency.
 A basic use allocation is established for each customer account that provides a reasonable amount of water for the customer's needs based on factors such as the number of occupants, type or classification of use, size of the irrigated area, evapotranspiration rate for the billing period and other consistently applied criteria.
-The chart below illustrates the four-tier structure that reflects the increased cost associated with usage in the higher tiers.
+The chart illustrates the fourtier structure that reflects the current rates (increase deferred) and higher cost associated with usage in the higher tiers.
+As of June 2021, approximately 78% of the District's customers were within the first two tiers and approximately 93% of customers fell within the first three tiers.
+IRWD residential bills are consistently among the lowest in Orange County.

+FY 2020-21 Residential Rate Structure - Potable Water

+(Commodity Charge)

-Percent of Estimated
+Percent of Estimated Cost

-Tier Customer Need Cost per ccf
+Tier Customer Need per ccf

 Low Volume 0 - 40% \$ 1.47

 Base Rate 41 - 100% \$ 2.00

 Inefficient 101 - 140% \$ 4.86

 Wasteful 141% + \$13.63